cghernan/cghernan.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
+Hola!
+I am Research Fellow in the Department of Aeronautics & Astronautics at Stanford University.
+I work at the intersection of Computational Fluid Dynamics and Artificial Intelligence, specializing in the construction of physics-informed reduced-order models for their use as ‘digital twins’ in real-time engineering applications.
+These models make effective use of deep artificial neural networks to break the curse of dimensionality associated to the high dimensionality of systems described by partial differential equations.

 I am a data scientist applying machine learning tools and causal inference techniques to remote sensing data.
 I am an affiliated researcher with the [Data-driven Analysis of Peace Project](https://dapp-lab.org) and a research collaborator with the